Switzerland penalty taker

 Who takes penalties for Switzerland at World Cup 2026?

-For World Cup 2026, Granit Xhaka is the current first-choice call for Switzerland, with Ricardo Rodriguez the closest backup if the tournament order shifts.
+For World Cup 2026, Granit Xhaka is the current first-choice call for Switzerland, with Breel Embolo the closest backup if the tournament order shifts.

 A fresh in-match penalty can move this page quickly, especially if it contradicts the current lead or happens with the full-strength tournament pool on the pitch.